The Black Santa

 trembled, just a bit, as he lifted

 to worship, to beg for toys and candy.

 From Imitation of Life (Carnegie Mellon University Press, 2003).
 Copyright © 2003 by Allison Joseph.
 Used with the permission of the author.

-Allison Joseph Confessions of a Barefaced Woman (Red Hen Press), which is forthcoming in 2018.
+Allison Joseph is the author of Confessions of a Barefaced Woman (Red Hen Press, 2018).
 She lives in Carbondale, Illinois.